Sharaabi

 Sharaabi is a 1984 Indian Hindi-language action comedy film produced and directed by Prakash Mehra.
 This was Mehra's sixth film with Amitabh Bachchan.
 The dialogues were written by Kadar Khan.
 During an interview to film expert Rajesh Subramanian filmmaker Prakash Mehra revealed that the father's role was initially offered to Dilip Kumar but after listening to the bound script the thespian refused citing the character had certain negative traits.
 Eventually the role was offered to Pran.

 Sharaabi stars Bachchan and Jaya Prada, with Pran, Om Prakash and Ranjeet.
 The music was composed by Bappi Lahiri.
-It became a super hit at the box office.
+It became a super hit at the box office and also third highest grossing film of the 1984 behind Maqsad and Tohfa.

 The film, which was loosely inspired by the 1981 movie Arthur, was remade in Kannada in 1985 as Nee Thanda Kanike.

 Plot

 Vicky Kapoor is the only son of billionaire industrialist Ammarnath Kapoor who is growing his business and has no time for his son.
 Munshi Phoolchand friend of Amarnath is a care taker and in lieu of affection for Vicky.
 Being ignored by his dad regularly, Vicky is inclined towards becoming alcoholic since his childhood days.

 Amarnath blames Munshi for Vicky becoming an alcoholic, but Munshi confronts Amarnath by saying that Vicky's mom died bestowing Vicky to him as Amarnath did not even care to visit his dying wife, and his ignorance has made Vicky an alcoholic.
 As Munshi is about to leave his job, Vicky swears him to stop.
 Vicky being nice and polite, he sees an orphan kid Anwar, whose mother died recently and kind of adopts him entrusting the school principal and Munshi to take care of his schooling and bringing him up.
 Now in adulthood.
 Anwar becomes a police inspector and is still unaware of his secret angel who has helped him to grow into a successful man.
 Vicky is now a famous alcoholic but very good at heart and helps random poor and ill children.
 He helps Abdul, a butcher, and provides medical aid for his kid.

-He meets Meena, a professional dancer, a daughter of a poor blind man and falls in love with her.
+He meets Meena, a professional dancer and the daughter of a poor blind man, and falls in love with her.
 Her agent Natwar is greedy in gaining Vicky's money and harasses her and her blind father but doing petty theft of the gifts given by Vicky to her.
 When Amarnath tries to arrange Vicky's marriage he disagrees and Amarnath insults him by stating that poor girl won't marry him.
 Vicky insults his father in front of all his business and political contacts.

 Vicky is framed for being with other girl by Natwar, which makes Amarnath angry and disowns Vicky from his property and money, on which he agrees and Munshi also tags along.
 Natwar also kidnaps Meena.